Marketing and eCommerce managers spend a lot of time and effort driving traffic to sites, and rightly so.

 But what happens when they arrive on your site?
 What strategies do you have in place to effectively convert window shoppers into loyal, returning customers?

 Endlessly driving new traffic to your site but failing to optimise the customer experience means your efforts will mostly be wasted.
-This is why you need to adopt a conversion rate optimisation strategy to drive long-term eCommerce growth.
+This is why you need to adopt an eCommerce conversion rate optimisation strategy to drive long-term growth.

 Let’s take a step back and look at the basics of conversion rate optimisation: what it is, why you need to do it and how to get started.